Catholic Church in Myanmar: Eastern Burma Vicariate

 The vicariate was entrusted to the Milan Seminary of Foreign Missions.
 Its boundaries, determined by decree on 26 August 1889, were: on the north the Chinese province of Yun-nan; on the east, the Mekong, the subsequent course of which bounds Cambodia and Annam; on the south, Karenni and Shan; on the west, the River Salween and part of the course of the Sittang.

 The vicariate was made up of two quite distinct portions connected almost at right angles by a somewhat narrow strip of territory.
-The first of these portions comprised Toungoo and the regions lying between the Sittang and the Salween as far as 20 north latitude; from this parallel of latitude the second portion stretches north to the Tropic of Cancer, bordered on the east and south by China, Annam and Siam, and on the west by the River Salween.
+The first of these portions comprised Toungoo and the regions lying between the Sittang and the Salween as far as 20 north latitude; from this parallel of latitude, the second portion stretches north to the Tropic of Cancer, bordered on the east and south by China, Annam and Siam, and on the west by the River Salween.

 The beginnings of the mission go back to 1868 when the Milan Seminary of Foreign Missions sent thither Eugenio Biffi as prefect apostolic, accompanied by Sebastian Carbode, Conti and Rocco Tornatori.
 The last named of these was the present vicar apostolic, and has resided for decades in the vicariate.
 There were 10,300 Catholics in this vicariate, the population of which amounted to something like 2,000,000.
 The vicar apostolic resided in the Leitko Hills and visited 130 villages in the Karenni district, with 10,000 Catholics—almost the whole Catholic population of the vicariate.

-In the early 20th century there was a school with 65 children, a convent of the Sisters of Nazareth of Milan, with 40 girls, and in some villages the beginnings of schools with a few pupils.
+In the early 20th century, there was a school with 65 children, a convent of the Sisters of Nazareth of Milan, with 40 girls, and in some villages, the beginnings of schools with a few pupils.
 Toungoo, in the south of the vicariate, with 300 Catholics, had an English school of 130 children of various races, a Native school of 100 children, and a convent of the Sisters of the Reparation of Nazareth of Milan with 70 girls.
 There were 10 priests.
-In 1902 there were 140 conversions from paganism and 6 from Protestantism.
-The stations provided with were, besides the residence of the vicar apostolic, Toungoo, Northern Karenni, Yedashe and Karenni.
+In 1902, there were 140 conversions from paganism and 6 from Protestantism.
+The stations provided were, besides the residence of the vicar apostolic, Toungoo, Northern Karenni, Yedashe and Karenni.